 Beachfront homes back a half-mile-long sandy beach on a cliff.
 There are restrooms, outdoor showers, and food service vending.

 See Related: Best Credit Cards for International Travel

 25. Orange County Great Park

-The balloon is sponsored by FivePoint, and rides are free on a first-come-first-served basis.
-There’s also a vintage-inspired carousel if you’d rather keep your feet on the ground.
+FivePoint sponsors the balloon, and rides are accessible on a first-come-first-served basis.
+There’s also a vintage-inspired carousel if you’d rather stay on the ground.

 26. Giracci Vineyards and Farms